codyaverett/memento/learning/computing/programming/c and c++/c++ package managers.md

-# C++ package managers
+---
+created:
+updated:
+created: 2022-11-16T14:59:41-06:00
+updated: 2022-11-16T14:59:41-06:00
+---

 Historically the c++ package managers have been the operating system package managers.
 Today is a new day though and I've found a couple cross platform solutions for downloading and installing packages from various sources.

 ## BPT
 Seems to be a rather obscure package manager, at least I didn't try too hard to get it working.